To match China’s Army lake fleet, India’s super surveillance equipped boats off to Ladakh

 Since tank transporters can only be used on some road stretches within Ladakh, it was not practical to negotiate the high mountain passes and narrow stretches that lie on the road link from the mainland to Ladakh.

 The IAF's capability was also enhanced with the procurement of 15 Chinooks.
-This has in fact enhanced the round the clock and all weather capability, especially in the mountains, where manoeuvrability is a major issue.
+This has in fact enhanced the round the clock and all-weather capability, especially in the mountains, where manoeuvrability is a major issue.